mietek/research/AC.lagda.md

 set theory.
-Peter Aczel has shown how to interpret the language of Zermelo-Fraenkel set theory in constructive type theory, this interpretation being the natural constructive version of the cumulative hierarchy, and investigated what set-theoretical principles that become validated under that interpretation.[^17]  But one may also ask, conversely, what principle, or principles, that have to be adjoined to constructive type theory in order to validate a specific set-theoretical axiom.
+Peter Aczel has shown how to interpret the language of Zermelo-Fraenkel set theory in constructive type theory, this interpretation being the natural constructive version of the cumulative hierarchy, and investigated what set-theoretic principles that become validated under that interpretation.[^17]  But one may also ask, conversely, what principle, or principles, that have to be adjoined to constructive type theory in order to validate a specific set-theoretic axiom.
 In particular, this may be asked about the formalized version of the axiom of choice that Zermelo made part of his own axiomatization of set theory.
 The answer is as follows.

-**Theorem II.**  *When constructive type theory is strengthened by the extensional axiom of choice, the set-theoretical axiom of choice becomes validated under the Aczel interpretation.*
+**Theorem II.**  *When constructive type theory is strengthened by the extensional axiom of choice, the set-theoretic axiom of choice becomes validated under the Aczel interpretation.*

-*Proof.*  The set-theoretical axiom of choice says that, for any two iterative sets $α$ and $β$ and any relation $R$ between iterative sets,
+*Proof.*  The set-theoretic axiom of choice says that, for any two iterative sets $α$ and $β$ and any relation $R$ between iterative sets,

 $$(∀x ∈ α)(∃y ∈ β)R(x, y) → (∃φ : α → β)(∀x ∈ α)R(x, φ(x)).$$